open-frames/proxy/packages/client/README.md

 // If this is a transaction frame, do the below steps const isTransaction = action === 'tx' && target && postUrl;

-// First, make a POST request to the `target` URL to fetch data about the transaction, with a signed frame action payload in the POST body including the address of the connected wallet in the `address` field and a flag in the `validateTransactionResponse` field to indicate it's a transaction frame that needs validation of the response. const fetchTransactionData: {
+// First, make a POST request to the `target` URL to fetch data about the transaction, with a signed frame action payload in the POST body including the address of the connected wallet in the `address` field. const fetchTransactionData: {
 	chainId: string;
 	method: 'eth_sendTransaction';